tudo-cni-atlas/atlas_rtls/README.md

 **Maintainer:** Janis Tiemann, janis.tiemann@tu-dortmund.de

 **Affiliation:** Communication Networks Institute (CNI), TU Dortmund University

+### Publications

+If you use this work in an academic context, please cite the following publication(s):

+* J. Tiemann, Y. Elmasry, L. Koring, C. Wietfeld, **ATLAS FaST: Fast and Simple Scheduled TDOA for Reliable Ultra-Wideband Localization**, In IEEE International Conference on Robotics and Automation (ICRA), Montréal, Canada, May 2019. (accepted for presentation).

+        @InProceedings{Tiemann2019atlasfast,
+                Author = {Janis Tiemann and Yehya Elmasry and Lucas Koring and Christian Wietfeld}, Title = {ATLAS FaST: Fast and Simple Scheduled TDOA for Reliable Ultra-Wideband Localization}, Booktitle = {IEEE International Conference on Robotics and Automation (ICRA)}, Year = {2019},
+                Publishingstatus = {accepted for presentation},
+                Address = {Montréal, Canada},
+                Month = {May}
+        }

 The atlas_rtls package has been tested under [ROS] Kinetic and Ubuntu 16.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.